 Are Auto Clickers Allowed in Games?

-By the end of this article, you’ll understand whether an auto mouse click tool is safe to use in your favorite games and how to avoid getting a banned auto clicker in-game.
+By the end of this article, you’ll understand whether an auto mouse click tool is safe to use in your favorite games and how to avoid using a banned auto clicker in-game.

 What Are Auto Clickers and How Do They Work?